Skip to main content

 • Asked by: Jim Hume, MSP for South Scotland, Scottish Liberal Democrats

-To ask the Scottish Government how many cases of meningitis B in children there have been in each NHS board in each year since 2010-11.
+To ask the Scottish Government (a) how many and (b) what proportion of (i) clinical and (ii) surgical readmissions within seven days there have/has been in each NHS board in each year since 2010.

 • Asked by: Jim Hume, MSP for South Scotland, Scottish Liberal Democrats